 - While in school, students must not carry any medication on their person or in book bags.
-All medication will be stored in a locked cabinet in the main office.
+All medication will be stored in a locked cabinet in the health office.
 Any procedures other than those outlined above will be considered unauthorized use and will have consequences administered as per the Beacon Academy Discipline Policy.
 Permission to self-carry and self-administer asthma rescue inhalers or Epipens will be assessed on an individual basis.

 - Medication must be taken in the presence of the appropriate school personnel.

 - All medication must be dropped off at school by a parent/guardian and may not be sent to school with a student.